-- Cybercrime is a bigger margin of opportunity than illegal drugs.
+- Cybercrime has a more significant margin of opportunity than illegal drugs.

 - The cost of cybercrime is growing, as the average data breach now costs $3.5 million.

-- The most expensive problems faced by corporations are not hackers trying to hack firewalls, but by someone who does unsafe things with data, even inadvertently.
+- The most expensive problems corporations face are not hackers trying to hack firewalls but someone who does unsafe things with data, even inadvertently.

-- Market Connections and SolarWinds survey revealed higher than half of Federal IT leaders identified careless and untrained insiders as the greatest source of cyberthreats against their industry.
+- Market Connections and SolarWinds survey revealed that more than half of Federal IT leaders identified careless and untrained insiders as the greatest source of cyber threats against their industry.

-- Effective training is important but software controls that aid in compliance with data usage is also key.
+- Effective training is important, but software controls that aid in compliance with data usage are also key.

-- Essentially use data loss protection that fires based on rules or types of data.
+- Essentially, use data loss protection that fires based on rules or data types.

 - “If you do this right and you line up your policies, procedures, and technologies, your electronics can do the job.”